prenaux/niLang/README.md

 - Add a UI script in `scripts/forms/TESTNAME.niui`
 - Run the UI test with `ham Run_Test_niUI_forms_TESTNAME`
 - Press F9 while the test is running to reload the code

+# License

+niLang is available under the MIT License, see the full license text in `LICENSE.md`.
+This project redistributes code from other projects, some of which have other licenses besides MIT.
+Such licenses are generally similar to the MIT license for practical purposes.
+See the `docs/thirdparty/` folder for more details.